luka-gi/gRPC-API-Design/README.md

 In another terminal, change directories to `client` and run ```python reddit_client.py```.
 This sends a pre-defined request to the server.

 Both can be run with command-line arguments.
 The argumets can be listed with the swiches `-h` or `--help`.

+## Test

+The implementation of the testing as per the requirements of this project are in the main reddit folder, simply start with ```python test.py```